Schedule and Location

-- Basketball Shooting entry fee is $16 for the first event and $5 for each additional event for Florida residents.
-Entry fee is $21 for first event and $8 for each additional event for non-residents.
+1. Basketball Shooting entry fee is $20 for the first event and $5 for each additional event for Florida residents.
+Entry fee is $25 for first event and $8 for each additional event for non-residents.
 Entry fee includes an event t-shirt.
 T-shirts will be available on-site at designated competition check-in times.
-A short survey will be required to be completed at check-in.
-This survey can be found online at www.floridaseniorgames.com, and can be completed in advance and brought to check-in.

-- All mailed entries must be received by November 16, 2018 or register online by November 18, 2018 at www.floridaseniorgames.com.
+2. All entries must be received by November 20, 2021 at www.floridaseniorgames.com.
 Late entries may be accepted at the discretion of the Event Director.
-Athletes registering after November 18, 2018 will not be guaranteed a t-shirt and may be subject to a $10 late fee.
-Entry forms, waiver of liability and entry fee should be made payable to the Florida Sports Foundation (FSF).
-Save a stamp and beat the deadline!
-Register online at www.floridaseniorgames.com.
+Athletes registering after November 20, 2021 will not be guaranteed a t-shirt and may be subject to a $10 late fee.

 1. Each event will be contested and awarded separately.